SOP-MINI/sop-site/content/sop1/lab/l0/index.en.md

 {{< /expand >}}

 Please notice the reverted notation (0==j), how can it help us?
-If by mistake you write (0=j) compiler will return an error and you will know where the problem is.
-If you write (j=0) it will compile and you will have some extra work searching for the problem.
+If by mistake you write (0=j) compiler will return an error, and you will know where the problem is.
+If you write (j=0) it will compile, and you will have some extra work searching for the problem.

-Older C standards disallowed variable declarations inside of the code, but it is much easier to understand the code if you declare variables at the point you start to use them instead of the block beginning.
+Older C standards disallowed variable declarations inside the code, but it is much easier to understand the code if you declare variables at the point you start to use them instead of the block beginning.

 What is returned when atoi can't convert?
-In practice it is zero but POSIX says that it is undefined.
-If you need more control over the conversion and be abel to tell error from real zero use strtol instead.
+In practice, it is zero, but POSIX says that it is undefined.
+If you need more control over the conversion and be able to tell error from real zero use strtol instead.

 You can overwrite program arguments and name in the run time!
 It may be a hiding technique for the process or for the passwords in arguments.